vboussange/PhDthesis/draft/conclusion.md

 ## Perspectives
+### TOC
+- Econobiology
+  - Inclusion of more geographical or other types of proximity
+    - This perspective may contribute to an understanding of the role geographical and cultural distance, which may impede colonization similar to geographical or habitat barriers (e.g. mountains ) have played a major on the evolution of biodiversity on life \cite{Rangel}
 ### Methodological advances
 #### Blending our methodological advances together
 - Apply MiniBatchInference.jl to the eco-evolutionary model on graphs to understand the cause of biodiversity on earth.